Council of Europe Development Bank

-Situated in Paris, the Bank is a separate legal entity and is autonomous in its decision-making.
+Its origins go back to 1956 when the Council of Europe created its Resettlement Fund for National Refugees and Over-Population in Europe (Fonds de rétablissement du Conseil de l'Europe pour les réfugiés), which was renamed as the Council of Europe Social Development Fund (Fonds de développement social du Conseil de l'Europe) in 1994 and eventually as the CEB in 1999.
+Since 1956, the bank has been headquartered at 55, avenue Kléber in Paris.
+It is a separate legal entity from the Council of Europe and is autonomous in its decision-making.
 It has a high credit rating from Moody's, Standard and Poor's and Fitch Ratings.

+CEB formally uses both the French and English languages.
+English largely replaced French as internal working language in the 2010s.

 History

 The CEB dates from 1956, when the Council of Europe established the Resettlement Fund for National Refugees and Over-Population in Europe as a Partial Agreement.
 In 1994, it changed its name to the Council of Europe Social Development Fund, before becoming the Council of Europe Development Bank in 1999.

 The original aim was to help refugees and other displaced persons after the Second World War.
 It later expanded its scope of activities to include assistance to disaster victims, help with job creation, and improve social infrastructure.
 Its aim today is to promote social cohesion in its member states.

 Membership

-There are currently 42 member states, as follows:
+There are currently 43 member states, as follows: